-- No shortcuts in the rinsing steps – they are a bit tedious, but required to soften the ginger.
+- No shortcuts in the rinsing steps.
+Although a bit tedious, you must rinse the slices to soften them .

-- If you use a candy thermometer (as I do) to gauge the temperature of the syrup, make sure to use a mitten-style pot holder.
-Take it from me, holding the thermometer in the hot syrup without one is a prescription for a burn or dropping the thermometer in the syrup – or both.
+- If you use a candy thermometer to gauge the temperature of the syrup, make sure to use a mitten-style pot holder.
+Take it from me, you don’t want to hold the thermometer in the hot syrup without one.
+That is a prescription for a burn or you’ll drop the thermometer in the syrup – or both.

 - If you don’t use a candy thermometer, have patience.
 It takes a long time for the syrup to get to the final temperature.
-Water boils at 212 degrees F/100 C, so you may get the simple syrup to that temperature and think you are almost done.
+Water boils at 212 degrees F/100 C. When you get the simple syrup to that temperature, you may think you are almost done.
 Not so fast.
-You’ll be cooking the ginger in the syrup for a while after the mixture boils.
+The ginger cooks in the syrup for a while after the mixture boils.

 I use candied or crystallized ginger in lots of baked goods.
 The syrup is great in tea, and the sugar is wonderful as a replacement for “plain” granulated sugar in any number of recipes for baked goods and puddings.